What is a Signature Loan?

-To grant a signature loan, a lender must look for borrowers with good credit history and enough income to repay the loan.
+To grant a signature loan, a lender must look for borrowers with good credit history and strong stable income to repay the loan.
 In a few instances, the lender may ask the borrower to have the signature of a witness or a co-signer on the loan in case the borrower defaults on the loan payment.

 Examples of Signature Loans

 Over the years, the structure and purpose of signature loans have not changed.
 According to reports created by financial analysts, the profile of the average borrower accessing signature loans has changed.
 In previous years, borrowers with poor credit scores took out signature loans due to a lack of options.

 However, as interest rates on signature loans have reduced and loan maximums have increased, borrowers with good credit scores and high net worth have chosen to apply for signature loans.
 Individuals with a low credit score can apply for signature loans by adding a co-signer to the documents.

 Signature loans are used for various purposes like home improvements, medical bills, vacations, unexpected expenses, and other large expenditures.
 The loans can also be used to consolidate other debts.

 For example, a borrower received a signature loan with a 5% interest rate for an amount that equals the total debt on all their credit cards, with rates ranging from 10% to 15%.
 The borrower will use the signature loan to pay off their credit card debt in full.
 The borrower will, in turn, save money, as they will be paying off the 5% rather than the former higher rates.